language-learners/phpbb/README.md

 # Start up the database and the site.
 docker-compose up site
 ```

+If you're on Windows, you'll need to make appropriate changes to the
+`chmod` and `echo` commands.
+If the `docker-compose` command is missing,
+or unable to find a working copy of `docker`, then please consult
+your Docker Toolbox or other Docker setup instructions, particular the
+part about getting the command-line tools correctly configured.

 From here, you can visit http://localhost:8000/ and finish the phpBB
 install process.
 Fill in the following: